Bilhorod Kyivskyi: History

-The city was quite prominent in the 10th-12th centuries but ceased to exist after 1240 destruction of Kyiv by the Mongols.
-Currently there is a large village of Bilohorodka, Kyiv Oblast near the location of the defunct city.
+The city was prominent in the 10th to 12th centuries.
+It ceased to exist after the Mongol invasion of Kievan Rus' and the destruction of Kiev in 1240.
+Currently the large village of Bilohorodka is located near the defunct city.

+Kievan Rus'

 The city is first mentioned in chronicles in 980.
-In 991 Vladimir I of Kiev built his castle there.
-According to the chronicle Bilhorod was the favourite residence of Vladimir I who moved a lot of his people there including his three hundred concubines.
-The right bank of the Irpin River was the land of Drevlians who resisted Kievan Princes, thus, establishment of the castle might be intended to consolidate the power of Kyiv over the Drevlians.
-The castle also protected Kyiv from the nomads of the Great Steppe.
+In 991, Vladimir I of Kiev built his castle there.
+According to the chronicle, Belgorod was the favourite residence of Vladimir I, who moved a lot of his people there, including his three hundred concubines.
+The right bank of the Irpin River was the land of Drevlians who resisted the Kievan princes, thus, establishment of the castle might have been intended to consolidate the power of Kiev over the Drevlians.
+The castle also protected Kiev from the nomads of the Great Steppe.

-In 997 the new castle survived the long siege by the Pechenegs and protected Kyiv from Pecheneg conquest.
-According to the Primary Chronicle there was a famine in the city during the siege and the residents assembled a veche or assembly to decide whether they should surrender to pechenegs.
-Veche decided to continue the defence of the city that eventually led to the victory.
+In 997, the new castle survived the long siege by the Pechenegs and protected Kiev from Pecheneg conquest.
+According to the Primary Chronicle, there was a famine in the city during the siege and the residents assembled a veche or assembly to decide whether they should surrender to the Pechenegs.
+The veche decided to continue the defence of the city that eventually led to the victory.
 It was the first mention of veche in Kievan chronicles.
-Later veche became the main form of government in Novgorod Republic and other states in the Northern Rus'.
+Later, the veche became the main form of government in the Novgorod Republic and other states in northern Rus'.

-In the 11th century the city became a bishop seat.
-Bilhorod bishop was first mentioned in Primary Chronicle in 1088.
-In the 12th century the city plays the same role as earlier Pereiaslav and Novgorod: it became the seat of the heir of the Grand Duke of Kiev.
-Since Bilhorod was very close to Kyiv the Grand Duke could control his heir and the heir could move to Kyiv on a very short notice if required.
-The tradition started with Vladimir II Monomakh who transferred there his son Mstyslav in 1117.
-Mstyslav became the Grand Duke of Kyiv is 1125.
-In 1140 the city was taken by Vsevolod II of Kiev who gave it to his brother, Sviatoslav Olgovich.
-In 1146 Bilhorod was taken by Iziaslav II of Kiev who became the Grand Duke of Kyiv in 1151.
-In 1159 Bilhorod became the seat of Mstislav II of Kiev who became the Grand Duke of Kyiv in 1167.
+In the 11th century, the city became a bishop seat.
+The bishop of Belgorod was first mentioned in the Primary Chronicle in 1088.
+In the 12th century, the city played the same role as earlier Pereyaslavl and Novgorod; it became the seat of the heir of the grand prince of Kiev.
+Since Belgorod was very close to Kiev, the grand prince could control his heir and the heir could move to Kiev on a very short notice if required.
+The tradition started with Vladimir II Monomakh, who transferred his son Mstislav there in 1117.
+Mstislav became the grand prince in 1125.
+In 1140, the city was taken by Vsevolod II of Kiev, who gave it to his brother, Sviatoslav Olgovich.
+In 1146, Belgorod was taken by Iziaslav II of Kiev, who became the grand prince in 1151.
+In 1159, Belgorod became the seat of Mstislav II of Kiev, who became the grand prince in 1167.

-The most prosperity the city achieved was under Rurik Rostislavich, the ruler of Kievan Rus, who made the city his capital.
-In the 13th century after the Mongol invasion of Rus' Bilhorod degraded and after destruction of Kyiv in 1240 Bilhorod ceased to exist.
-There is still the small village Bilohorodka near the ruins of the city that keeps its name.
+The most prosperity the city achieved was under Rurik Rostislavich, the ruler of Kievan Rus', who made the city his capital.
+In the 13th century, after the Mongol invasion of Rus', Belgorod degraded, and after the destruction of Kiev in 1240, Belgorod ceased to exist.